Fedi-jou/budget-calculator/README.md

 # Budget Calculator

-### main goal of this project is to use more "props" , "Hooks" , "Css variables" and build reuseful components " get your hands dirty then .
+### main goal of this project is to use more "props" , "Hooks" , "Css variables" and build reuseful components " get started then .

 # Getting Started with Create React App